thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 {% include images-gallery.html imageCollection="data-key-configuration-label" %}

+- **Units.** You can indicate a special symbol that will be displayed next to the value.
+Enter the desired character in the units field and click "Save".

+{% include images-gallery.html imageCollection="data-key-configuration-units" %}

+- **Decimals.** Specify the desired number of digits to be displayed after floating-point number and click “Save”.

+{% include images-gallery.html imageCollection="data-key-configuration-decimals" %}

 - **Color.** Each key is assigned a different color.
 In some widgets (for example, Chart), the color of the graph line displayed in the widget is the color of the key.
 You can change color of the key.
 Click on the colored circle, select the desired label color and press “Select”.

-{% include images-gallery.html imageCollection="basic-data-key-settings-3" %}

-- **Special symbol to show next to value.** You can indicate a special symbol that will be displayed next to the value.
-Enter the desired character in this field and click “Save”.

-{% include images-gallery.html imageCollection="basic-data-key-settings-4" %}

-- **Number of digits after floating point.** Specify the desired number of digits to be displayed after floating-point number and click “Save”.

-{% include images-gallery.html imageCollection="basic-data-key-settings-5" %}
+{% include images-gallery.html imageCollection="data-key-configuration-color" %}

-**Aggregation of key**
+**Aggregation of key.**

-Since version [3.4.2](https://thingsboard.io/docs/pe/reference/releases/), additional aggregation functionality has been implemented.
 By default, the Latest values widgets do not have the time window.
 If you enable aggregation for any data key in the '**Latest values**' widgets, the time window control will appear.
 You can set up aggregation for each telemetry key individually, which you want to display and at the same time do not need to store it in the database.
 The time window configuration is limited to the real-time intervals (**Current Hour/Day/Month**) and '**History**' time intervals.
 The real-time intervals like 'last 30 minutes' or 'last 24 hours' are not supported for performance reasons.
 If you need to store the aggregation as telemetry, follow for more details at [the link](https://thingsboard.io/docs/pe/user-guide/rule-engine-2-0/analytics-nodes/).

-{% include images-gallery.html imageCollection="basic-data-key-settings-7" %}
+{% include images-gallery.html imageCollection="data-key-configuration-aggregation" %}

 **Aggregation options:**